worker-tools/v8-value-serializer/README.md

 A pure JS implementation of V8's value serialization format.

-V8 has an internal object serialization format that implements the [Structured Clone Algorithm][sca] that is used to implement functions like `structuredClone` and `postMessage`.
+V8 has an internal object serialization format that implements the [Structured Clone Algorithm][sca] and is used to implement things like `structuredClone` and `postMessage`.

-Node users have access to this format via the [`v8` module][v8m], but other JS runtimes, including all browser environments, can only use this format through userland implementations.
-This library is currently the only such implementation that matches latest protocol version and supports both encoding and decoding.
+Node users have access to this format via the [`v8` module][v8m], but other JS runtimes, including all browser environments, can only use it through userland implementations.
+This library is currently the only such implementation that supports the latest protocol version and supports both encoding and decoding.
 (See [Prior Art](#prior-art) for others).

 The module is a direct port of the C++ source from the V8 repository and aims for the best cross-section between accuracy and performance.